nyuvis/explanation_explorer/readme.md

 There is one special columns
 `label` (containing the ground truth label `0` or `1`) and the file should only contain rows of the validation data set.
+Optionally, the input data can be stored as CSR file (`*.csr`) which is a CSV file where the first row is `label` followed by the feature names and the following rows contain the label as first element and then the indices of the features that are 1 (the data has to be binary for that).

 The explanation description is a JSON file of the following format: